rafalcode/r-fresh/README.md

 # becu.R
-Printing out a beta distribution, ran into a few fundamental problems here.
+Printing out a beta distribution, ran into a few fundamental problems here. uses dbeta(). ./becu 5 2 is the right biased one, and 2 5 is the left-sided one.

 # desvig0.R
 Simple 2 genes interaction example from the DESeq2 vignette.